Obtaining prior authorization

 Precertification

-If you have a Point of Service (POS) plan, some Tier 2 (Aetna Open Choice) or Tier 3 (out-of-network) services require precertification before you receive services.
+Some Tier 2 (Aetna Open Choice) and Tier 3 (out-of-network) services require precertification before you receive services.
 It is your responsibility to make sure that you receive precertification.
-To request precertification, have your doctor complete the Precertification POS Form and fax it to Sharp Health Plan.

 If you do not receive required precertification, you may be required to pay 50% of the amount Sharp Health Plan pays the provider for that service, rather than the coinsurance amount listed on your benefit matrix.
 The 50% payment will not count toward your deductible or annual out-of-pocket maximum.
 If the service is not found to be medically necessary, you will be required to pay 100% of the charges.
-Log in to your Sharp Health Plan online account to read your benefit matrix and find out which services require precertification.

 How we make decisions about your care